yassineCherifi/myprojectmanager-DEV/README.md

 # myprojectmanager-DEV
 A system that facilitates the management of projects using the agile process framework SCRUM

+The project is by default in developement:

+to use it in developement mode :
+  'docker-compose up -d mongodb' to run the database 'node back/app.js' to run the server on the URI http://localhost:3002 'cd frontoffice && ng serve --open' to run the angular application on the URI http://localhost:4200

 Backlog

 | ID | As a.. | I want to be able | So that | Priority | Difficulty | Sprint | Status |